Napsty/check_smart/SSD-TBW-Warranty.md

 # TBW Warranty List of known SSD drives
 There are two factors relevant to warranty of SSD drives: The time since the SSD was bought (Warranty Time) and the Total Bytes Written (TBW) value.
-The warranty of a SSD drive is expired whenever one of these two values are reached.
+The warranty of a SSD drive is expired whichever of these two factors is reached.

 This table should help to have a quick overview of SSD drives and their (known) warrantly specifications.
 Based on this table (with sufficient data), the `check_smart.pl` plugin may detect expiring warranties in the future.